ralphy127/Buzz_Battle_Game/README.md

 Buzz Battle
 Buzz Battle is an action-packed 2D space shooter game where you pilot a spaceship and battle against various enemy bugs in an intergalactic arena.
-This game is built using the SDL (Simple DirectMedia Layer) library.
+This game is built in C using the SDL (Simple DirectMedia Layer) library.

 Table of Contents: